Nudelreaktor/pyNTURGB-D_Extraction_v1/README.md

 # pyNTU_hoj_gen_v1

 We've refactored the hoj_gen data extraction tool for the Rose Lab NTURGB-D dataset by Sharoudy et.al. ( https://github.com/shahroudy/NTURGB-D ) in the last few weeks.
-And we've changed a lot.
-You should read the description below to get informed about all changes.
+You should read the description below to get informed about changes.
-And to start the information tour properly we will begin with the requirements followed by the known bugs and memory recommendations.
+We will begin with the requirements followed by the known bugs and memory recommendations.

-# Requirments #
+# Requirements #

 -> Install a python ( >= 2.7 )